Many or all companies we feature compensate us. Compensation and editorial

 Hometap eligibility check form

-1. Speak with your investment manager: Upon receiving an Investment Estimate, Hometap will assign you a dedicated investment manager.
-They will call to explain the numbers and guide you through the process.
+1. Speak with your investment manager: Hometap will assign you a dedicated investment manager who will call to review all the details and guide you through the process.

-4. Sign and receive your funds: Once everything is finalized, a notary comes to your investment property for in-person signing.
-After a three-day rescission period, disbursement begins, and you’ll typically receive your investment amount within four to seven business days via wire transfer.
+3. Sign and receive your funds: Once everything is finalized, a notary comes to your investment property for an in-person signing.
+After a three-day rescission period, disbursement begins, and you’ll typically receive your investment amount via wire transfer within four to seven business days.

 The signing costs are deducted from the investment total, ensuring no out-of-pocket expenses.
 No payment is required until you sell the home or settle the investment within the 10-year period.